BrickSortingMachine/bricksortingmachine.github.io/_posts/2023-12-13-Exploring-LEGO-Sorting-Machines-A-Survey-of-Designs.md

 The bulk storage design Nr.
 2 is based on a “step feeder”, where a step is moving vertically through the storage pile and feeds a small portion of bricks into the machine.
 Akiyuki’s, Francisco Garcia’s and Johann Rocholl’s machines employ this design idea.

-{% include figure popup=true image_path="/assets/images/survey/04_akiyuki_bulk.png" alt="From Akiyuki’s LEGO Mindstorms NXT Vision Guided Brick Sorter ver1." caption="From Akiyuki’s LEGO Mindstorms NXT Vision Guided Brick Sorter ver1." %}
+{% include figure popup=true image_path="/assets/images/survey/04_akiyuki_bulk.png" alt="From Akiyuki’s LEGO Mindstorms NXT Vision Guided Brick Sorter ver1." caption="From Akiyuki’s <a href="https://www.youtube.com/watch?v=6lZ9rSZwDzE" target="_blank">LEGO Mindstorms NXT Vision Guided Brick Sorter ver1</a>." %}

-{% include figure popup=true image_path="/assets/images/survey/05_franzisco_garcia_bulk.png" alt="From Francisco Garcia’s Lego Sorter with TensorFlow on Raspberry Pi (First Run)." caption="<a href=\"http://google.de\">From</a> Francisco Garcia’s Lego Sorter with TensorFlow on Raspberry Pi (First Run)." %}
+{% include figure popup=true image_path="/assets/images/survey/05_franzisco_garcia_bulk.png" alt="From Francisco Garcia’s Lego Sorter with TensorFlow on Raspberry Pi (First Run)." caption="From Francisco Garcia’s <a href="https://www.youtube.com/watch?v=uCuQsNwX1QY" target="_blank">Lego Sorter with TensorFlow on Raspberry Pi</a>" %}

-From Johann Rocholl’s Brick feeder prototype.
+{% include figure popup=true image_path="/assets/images/survey/06_johann_rocholl_bulk.pngg" alt="From Johann Rocholl’s Brick feeder prototype." caption="From Johann Rocholl’s <a href="https://www.youtube.com/watch?v=TYAh1lxqg8o" target="_blank">Brick feeder prototype</a>." %}

 ## Stage 2 — Part separation
 The task of part separation is to take the entangled stream of bricks and separate it into individual parts which can be passed on to the scanner strictly one by one at a time.
 Separation is especially challenging with LEGOs, since the parts have a huge variety in size (e.g. 1x1 plates stuck inside a window) and also friction (e.g. bricks vs. rubber wheels).
 On the machines I saw so far, part separation is built up from one of the following tools.